-The liveliest of Hawaii’s islands, O’ahu is our recommendation for both families and nightlife lovers.
-There are many places to enjoy by day and by night, with something to suit people of all ages and with all kinds of interests.
-It’s also the best place in Hawaii for people who wish to stay for a longer period of time with accommodations available for a month or longer.
+The liveliest of Hawaii’s islands, staying on O’ahu is the best for both families and nightlife lovers.
+There are many places to enjoy by day and night, with something to suit people of all ages and with all kinds of interests.
+The North Shore is one of the best surfing spots in all of Hawaii, and the famous Diamond Head is also on O’ahu.

-Top Things to do on Oahu
+Top Things to Do on Oahu

 - Pay your respects at the Arizona Memorial, a place that remembers those who lost their lives during the Second World War.